Projection Normalization Workflows Jump to heading

 target_crs = CRS.from_epsg(target_epsg)

-# always_xy ensures consistent axis order across geographic/projected CRS
+# always_xy pins lon/lat axis order across geographic and projected CRS

 "target_epsg": target_epsg,